SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Configuring_components/Dynamically_Referencing_Data_in_Text.md

 - **Flow name**: The name of the flow you want to reference.

-- **Property name**: The property of the fed data that should be used, e.g. "Protocol Name".
+- **Property name**: The property of the provided data that should be used, e.g. "Protocol Name".

 > [!NOTE]
 >